MakoriNyachaki/alx-low_level_programming/0x09-static_libraries/README.md

 If you haven’t coded all of the above functions create empty ones with the right prototype.

 Don’t forget to push your _main.h_ file to your repository.

 It should at least contain all the prototypes of the above functions.

 ***[1.
 Without libraries what have we?
 We have no past and no future](https://github.com/MakoriNyachaki/alx-low_level_programming/blob/main/0x09-static_libraries/create_static_lib.sh)***

 Create a script called _create_static_lib.sh_ that creates a static library

 called _liball.a_ from all the _.c_ files that are in the current directory.

+**Steps for creating a static library**

+ * gcc -c *.c > This converts .c files to .o (object) files

+ * ar rcs libmy.a *.o

+ * ar rc libmy.a *.o > This creates the static library "Libmy.a"

+ * ar -t libmy.a > This lists all files in libmy.a

+ * ranlib libmy.a > This converts to random library

+    n creating a static library

+    gcc -c *.c > This converts .c files to .o (object) files

+    ar rcs libmy.a *.o

+    ar rc libmy.a *.o > This creates the static library "Libmy.a"

+    ar -t libmy.a > This lists all files in libmy.a

+    ranlib libmy.a > This converts to random library After creating a static library and you would want to compile for testing use:

+            gcc -std=gnu89 main.c -L -lmy -o(new_file_name)

+* After creating a static library and you would want to compile for testing use:

+		 gcc -std=gnu89 main.c -L -lmy -o(new_file_name)